elemonader/elemonader/README.md

 exit 0
 ```
 - ⚡ Fun facts: The consummate 'Jack-of-all-trades', I suck at lots of things.
 Manic episodes & BPD notwithstanding, the one realm in which I truly excel has (at BEST) a sub-60%, hard-capped success rate (fml).
 I'll bet you can't guess what it is!
-But don't cry for me, Argentina National Team...I retired before 40.
+But don't cry for me, Argentina National Team...I retired <40.
 THANKS, OBAM...I mean, BITCOIN!!1